groupgets/LeptonModule/software/v4l2lepton/README.md

 Released under GPLv3

-This is a simple program designed for Raspberry Pi that reads frames from the FLIR Lepton and streams them to a v4l2loopback device.
+This is a simple program initially designed for Raspberry Pi that reads frames from the FLIR Lepton and streams them to a v4l2loopback device.
 This program would be very useful if you want to stream the Lepton like any other webcam.
 Maybe you want to process the Lepton frames using a library that can read standard v4l2 devices, like OpenCV.
 Anything you can do with a webcam, this program will allow you to do it with the Lepton + basic breakout board.

 Code is borrowed from raspberrypi_video as well as the ondemandcam example provided with v4l2loopback.